-From the album SKYE BOAT SONG (OUTLANDER THEME)
+From the recording SKYE BOAT SONG (OUTLANDER THEME)

 This song begins with the lyrics from the theme for “Outlander”, which are themselves a variation of the poem, “Sing Me a Song of a Lad That is Gone”, written in 1892 by Scotsman Robert Louis Stevenson.
 Several verses of the original lyrics to “Skye Boat Song”, first published in "Songs of the North" by Sir Harold Boulton in 1884, are also included.
 These lyrics chronicle the escape of Bonnie Prince Charlie from the English after Culloden, the final pitched battle fought on Scottish soil, during the failed Jacobite Rising of 1745.